rundeck/docs/en/administration/install/tomcat.md

 ## Known issue

-If ldap authentication is configured, you will need to copy below file (use proper path on Windows) and then restart Tomcat:
+If ldap/AD authentication is configured, you will need to copy below file (use proper path on Windows) and then restart Tomcat:
 ```
 cp $tomcat.base/webapps/rundeck/WEB-INF/lib-provided/jetty-util-9.4.11.v20180605.jar $tomcat.base/webapps/rundeck/WEB-INF/lib/
 ```